Enter the Boardroom with Nurole

 office block

-Episode 23 - Learning to run effective trustee boards with Jane Ide
+23. Jane Ide - Learning to run effective trustee boards

 As CEO of ACEVO, the growing network of civil society leaders that works to develop skills and connections within the charity sector, Trustee at the social investment trust ACCESS and the Chair of Trustees at Reach Volunteering, Jane's contributions to the charity sector have distinguished her as a devotee to social change.
 Join Nurole CEO, Oliver Cummings, as Jane shares how her opinion of the way to lead Trustee Boards and the CEO-Chair dynamic has changed.